-We will post information on coliform bacteria and chlorination on our website.
-Please Take a look.
-If you have additional questions please call Alan at the number above.
-If he cannot answer your question immediately, he will get an answer from the Division of Drinking Water who will be assisting us during this process.
+We will post additional information on coliform bacteria and chlorination on our website as we find good publications.
+If you have additional questions please call Alan Clark, our water operator at 435-496-3468.
+If he cannot answer your question immediately, he will get an answer from the Division of Drinking Water or the Rural Water Association of Utah who are assisting us during this process.
+We are working with the Utah Division of Drinking Water and they are a good source of information.
+If you do an internet search make sure you are looking at reliable sources like University Extension Services.
+As with anything on the internet there are some crazy things out there.